saada0718/COMP3005-Assignment4/README.txt

     4. addStudent

-        This function asks for the attributes for a new student (e.g., first name, last name, etc.) and error checks them.
-Once deemed valid, this function adds the information to the students table if it exists.
+        This function takes in parameters (first_name, last_name, email, enrollment_date).
+The function assumes that the parameters given are valid (which the code checks before passing it in).
+        The function then updates the Students database.

     5. validate_enrollment_date